The Energy Crisis Is Diffusing into Grain Markets

 Egypt depends on Israeli natural gas, which has been cut.

 If urea prices spike and UAN looks cheap, demand shifts to UAN and raises that price too.
-There is no release valve.

-Farmers face rising input costs with no uplift in crop prices yet.
+Today, farmers face rising input costs with no uplift in crop prices yet.
 It might be the most difficult cost-price squeeze the farming industry has seen.
 Farm bankruptcies are accelerating as the gap between production costs, seeds, fertilizer and fuel, and the market prices received for crops, corn, and wheat, has rarely been wider.

 Sentiment